wintechis/Bluetooth-Bindings/doc/BLE_binding_template.md

 ### BLE Vocabulary Terms

-This section describes the vocabulary used in the Bluetooth protocol.
+This section covers the vocabularies used to describe the Bluetooth protocol and the binary data.

-The prefered prefix for the ontology is <code>bt</code>.
+The prefered prefix for the Bluetooth ontology is <code>bt</code> and for the binary data ontology <code>bdo</code>.

 #### Form terms